Distributed Empirical Risk Minimization With Differential Privacy: Preliminaries

-DP has been recognized as the gold standard in quantifying individual privacy preservation for randomized algorithms.
+By collecting the confidential messages, the attackers are abele to infer private information about the users \cite{zhu2020deep}.
+To defend them, we employ tools from DP.
+Indeed, DP has been recognized as the gold standard in quantifying individual privacy preservation for randomized algorithms.
 It refers to the property of a randomized algorithm that the presence or absence of an individual in a dataset cannot be distinguished based on the output of the algorithm.
-Compared to other cryptographic measures, DP is robust to privacy attacks based on auxiliary information \cite{dwork2006differential}.
-Formally, DP is defined as follows. \begin{definition} A randomized algorithm $\mathcal{A}: \mathcal{D}\rightarrow \mathcal{R}$ with domain $\mathcal{D}$ and range $\mathcal{R}$ satisfies ($\varepsilon$, $\delta$)-DP if for every pair of neighboring datasets ${D}$, ${D}'\in\mathcal{D}$, i.e., datasets that exactly differ in one entry, and for any subset $\mathcal{O}\subseteq{\mathcal{R}}$ we have
+Formally, we introduce the following definition of DP for distributed optimization algorithms \cite{zhang2018improving}.